LOS ANGELES, Calif., September 23, 2019 – Gennadiy Golovkin still had the familiar smile on his face, but his words reflected a different story.

 Golovkin goes toe to toe with boxing reality

-The happy warrior most fans know as “Triple G” who has always put the fans first is not an act.
+The happy warrior most fans know as “Triple G,” the fighter they feel has always put them as fans first is not an act.
 Golovkin loves his sport, but his cheerful nature has taken the beating he has delivered to his opponents over the years.

-Earlier during the group discussion, Golovkin said, “No one promised me this would be easy.
+Earlier during the group discussion with media, Golovkin said, “No one promised me this would be easy.
 When I started in boxing ten years ago … Listen, I’m a professional.
 Nobody told me it would be easy to be a professional fighter.
 But that’s what I do.”

 Golovkin didn’t name anyone specifically.
 It doesn’t matter.
 Throughout his boxing career as an outstanding amateur and then an accomplished professional, Golovkin has tangled with dishonorable judges, promoters, and reluctant opponents who delayed or outright denied matchups.
-Coming to the U.S. in 2012, Golovkin surely thought his fortunes would change.
+Coming to the U.S. in 2012 after a frustrating experience fighting in Germany, Golovkin surely thought his fortunes would change.

 But two disputed outcomes against Canelo Alvarez in the record books must feel like the movie “Groundhog Day.”
 Earlier in the day, Golovkin said to the collective media gathering, “Getting all those titles doesn’t really reflect the situation in boxing right now.
 To say I want these, I want that, it doesn’t reflect reality.